PhantomGamers/SUWSF/README.md

 # Uninstall

-To uninstall, delete the `SUWSF.asi`, `SUWSF.ini`, and `wininet.dll` files that you extracted to the game executable location.
+To uninstall, delete the `SUWSF.asi`, `SUWSF.ini`, and `dsound.dll` files that you extracted to the game executable location.

 # Configuration